jim60105/ai-talks-content/privacy-policy.md

 title = "Privacy Policy"
 description = "Privacy Policy" date = "0000-01-01T00:00:00.000Z"
-updated = "2024-12-07T09:07:11.794Z"
+updated = "2025-07-22T17:04:17Z"
 +++
-Blog 琳.tw takes your privacy seriously.
+Blog 聆.tw takes your privacy seriously.
 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information

-Blog 琳.tw website track basic information about their users.
-This information includes, but is not limited to, IP addresses, browser details, timestamps and referring pages. **None of this information can personally identify specific user to Blog 琳.tw website.** The information is tracked for routine administration and maintenance purposes.
+Blog 聆.tw website track basic information about their users.
+This information includes, but is not limited to, IP addresses, browser details, timestamps and referring pages. **None of this information can personally identify specific user to Blog 聆.tw website.** The information is tracked for routine administration and maintenance purposes.

 ## Microsoft Clarity